5 Startup Key Factors in developed custom mobile app

 Newstilt, a news website for professional journalists, was founded in 2009 and closed in 2010, only two months after the website launched.
 Several reasons were given for why the startup failed, but one of the critical problems identified was that the two co-founders had difficulty communicating with each other.

-Top Start key Factors to build a team
+Top Start key Factors in a custom mobile app to building a team

 - Start with you.
-What are your strengths and weaknesses, and what type of people will compliment your skillset?
+What are your strengths and weaknesses, and what type of people will complement your skillset?
 For example, if you’re good at developing but not so great when it comes to pitching, you’ll want to hire someone with solid sales skills.
-Famously, you need a hacker, hustler and visionary for the best results!
+Famously, you need a hacker, hustler, and visionary for the best results!

 - Make sure that it is someone that you get on with.
 Even if you don’t always see eye to eye, you will all want one key aim: to grow the business and make it successful.